 How To Choose The Best Gaming Laptop?

-In the most basic sense, choosing the best gaming laptop comes down to your budget, and the games you wish to play.
+By now you’ve probably noticed that gaming laptops have a lot of specifications to consider.
+We outline the main specs you need to pay attention to which include the processor, GPU, amount of RAM, storage, operating system, and display.
+In the most basic sense, choosing the best gaming laptop comes down to your budget and the games you wish to play.
 Take a look at the minimum and recommended requirements for those titles and make sure the laptop you’re considering meets or exceeds those requirements.

 What About Refresh Rates?

-This is one of the reasons why we stress that just because a display has a refresh rate of 300Hz, you won’t fully benefit from it, especially when it comes to gaming.
+This is one of the reasons why we stress that just because a display has a refresh rate of 300Hz you won’t fully benefit from it - especially when it comes to gaming.
 In fact, some games won’t even support 300 FPS since it could cause issues with the game itself.
-It’s something to keep in mind when shopping for a gaming laptop—don’t completely buy into the hype unless you know you can take advantage of it.
+It’s something to keep in mind when shopping for a gaming laptop so don’t completely buy into the hype unless you know you can take advantage of it.
 Generally, 144Hz is sufficient for gaming.

 What Accessories Do I Need?

 If you’re planning to game online with friends, a gaming headset with a quality microphone is another accessory you’ll want to pick up.
 This is particularly true since some gaming laptops don’t have the best speakers.
-If you’re playing first-person shooters, for example, you’ll want to be able to distinguish exactly which direction the action is coming from, and a gaming headset will offer you better surround sound audio than the built-in speakers on a laptop.
+If you’re playing first-person shooters, for example, you’ll want to be able to distinguish exactly which direction the action is coming from and a gaming headset will offer you better surround sound audio than the built-in speakers on a laptop.

 Do you own one of these gaming laptops, or is your favourite missing from our list?
 Comment below and let us know!